zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 While `send_data` works fine, if you are creating a RESTful application having separate actions for file downloads is usually not necessary.
 In REST terminology, the PDF file from the example above can be considered just another representation of the client resource.
-Rails provides a slick way of doing "RESTful" downloads.
+Zoisite provides a slick way of doing "RESTful" downloads.
 Here's how you can rewrite the example so that the PDF download is a part of the `show` action, without any streaming: